pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 ## Mixture of Unigrams

 A mixture of unigrams extends the unigram approach by adding an additional variable, introducing latent topics as discrete components that generate the observed data.
 Each document is assumed to be produced by selecting a single topic from a set of predefined topics, with each topic defined by a Multinomial distribution over the vocabulary, and words within the document drawn independently from that topic's distribution.
-This allows the clustering of documents into thematic groups, enabling discovery of underlying patterns.
+This allows the clustering of documents into thematic groups.

 <p>So, whereas the unigram collapses all text into a single distribution, ignoring thematic diversity, the mixture of unigrams accomodates one distribution per topic, capturing document-level variation.
 The plate diagram below adds a node $z$ to the unigram model, representing the latent topic that generated the observed data (as the mixture model is generative).
 For each sample, we generate a topic $z_i$ so there is one topic per sample.
 From this topic, we loop through each of our $D$ words, and for each of these words, generate a count $x_{ij}$.</p>